 SOLUTION TO SPREADSHEET PROBLEM

-6-14 The detailed solution for the spreadsheet problem, Ch06 P14 Build a Model Solution.xls is available at the textbook’s Web site.
+2-14 The detailed solution for the spreadsheet problem, Ch02 P14 Build a Model Solution.xlsx is available at the textbook’s Web site.

-6-15 The detailed solution for the spreadsheet problem, Ch06 P15 Build a Model Solution.xls is available at the textbook’s Web site.
+2-15 The detailed solution for the spreadsheet problem, Ch02 P15 Build a Model Solution.xlsx is available at the textbook’s Web site.

 MINI CASE